Camarones en Chileajo (Shrimp in Oaxacan Chile-Garlic Sauce)

 About this recipe

 Shrimp in Oaxacan chileajo sauce: an intense blend of dried chiles, roasted garlic, tomato and spices.
-Deep, smoky flavour from the Isthmus of Tehuantepec.
+Deep, smoky flavor from the Isthmus of Tehuantepec.

 History & Origin